Trademark registrations are one of the easiest and cheapest ways to protect a business. Today we delve into the basics of this area of law.

-Ok, so the first risk is that you’ve used the mark for a while in your business and then suddenly find out that someone else has used that mark longer than you.
-They’ve used a name like your business or company name, or brand name but they’ve used it in the market longer than you and you had not
+The first risk is that you’ve used the mark for a while in your business and then suddenly find out that someone else has used that mark longer than you.
+They’ve used a name like your business or company name, or brand name but they’ve used it in the market longer than you and you had not realised.

 Your risk here is that you’re exposed to an infringement action for the people who have the better right to your mark than you do.
 It’s important to understand here that damages aren’t just the usual sorts of damage which might be the loss of profit for the person who has the mark, but can also be something that’s called unaccounted profits.
 Essentially that means the profits that you have received while using the mark.